feugy/melodie/README.md

 - I considered Sapper for its nice conventional router, but given all the unsued feature (service workers, SSR) I chose a simpler router.
   It is based on hash handling, as electron urls are using file:// protocol which makes it difficult to use with history-based routers.

+- Initially, albums & artists id where hash of their names.
+It was very convenient to keep a list of artist's albums just by storing album names in artist's `linked` array.
+UI would infer ids by applying the same hash.
+  However, it is common to see albums with same name from different artists (like "Greatest hits").
+  To mitigate this issue, I had to make album's id out of album name and album artist (when defined).
+This ruined the hash convention, and I had to replace all "links" by proper references (id + name).
+Now UI does not infer ids anymore.

 musings on watch & diff